jashkenas/ruby-processing/README.md

 ## Supported Processing Version

 * processing-2.2.1 (recommended)
-* seems also work with processing-3.0a4 (but there is probably no reason to use it, it would be more interesting to test the future releases, where big changes are slated to happen....)
+* seems also work with processing-3.0a5 (might be worth upgrading to, a more recent jogl etc....)

 ## Deprecated Methods